 The Classify Point Cloud Using Trained Model geoprocessing tool takes as input a LAS dataset and a deep learning model.
 The LAS dataset references one or more LAS files and it's those that will be edited by the tool.
 The model can be either an Esri Model Definition file (*.emd) or a Deep Learning Package (*.dlpk).
 Both of those are output from the training tool.
 The difference is that you can publish and share .dlpk files online; they're self-contained.
 The *.emd files, on the other hand, reference other data, specifically *.pth files, and those must be present for the model to work.

 Once the model is added as input to the tool, the list of classes it was trained to classify will be shown on the tool dialog box.
 By default, all classes are selected.
 You can uncheck any that are not of interest.

-Another parameter called Input Class Code Handling allows you to control what is allowed to be modified in the target LAS point cloud.
+Another parameter called Existing Class Code Handling allows you to control what is allowed to be modified in the target LAS point cloud.
 By default, all points in the target point cloud are editable.
 Alternately, you can specify that points with only certain class codes are allowed to be changed.
 Others will remain intact in spite of what the deep learning model predicts them to be.
 You can also choose the inverse, if it's more convenient, to state that points with certain codes are not allowed to be changed.
 For example, if the target point cloud was already classified for ground and you want those left as-is, opt to preserve points that are class 2 (which represent ground).